RajSolai/Neu-UI/README.md

 # Neu UI

-Neu UI is a simple css libary or not more than a css file that enables you the power of Soft / Light UI called the Neumorphic UI.
+Neu UI is a simple css libary (style) or not more than a css file that enables you the power of Soft / Light UI called the Neumorphic UI.

 # Doucmentation